Akhal-Teke

 Origin

-Country of origin: Turkmenistan, also historically present in northern Iran, southern Kazakhstan, Russia, and Uzbekistan.
+Country of origin: Turkmenistan, with a historical presence in northern Iran, southern Kazakhstan, Russia and Uzbekistan.

 Icon Neck